-These ongoing studies provide the first national data on adverse late effects, health behaviour, survival and long-term mortality, and causes for mortality after childhood and adolescence cancer in Switzerland.
-We analyse and publish our findings continuously.
+These ongoing studies provide national data on late effects, health behaviour, survival and long-term mortality, and causes of death after childhood and adolescence cancer in Switzerland.
+We analyse data and publish our findings continuously.
 Previous publications reported on health-related quality of life, education, cognitive problems, partnership, income, physical activity, lung disease, cardiovascular disease, hearing loss, nutrition, overweight, survival, and mortality.
-Our findings will help to identify patients who are at great risk for late effects, to adjust therapies, and to develop tailored follow-up programs for survivors.
+Our findings help to identify patients who are at risk for late effects, to adjust therapies, and to develop tailored follow-up programs for survivors.